KMsojib/CS-Fundamentals/Complete C Hands Notes/README.md

-# 🎓 C Programming Tutorial
+# 🎓 C Programming Notes

 This repository contains:
 - 📘 Concepts with explanations